 The same goes with the other areas of our lives.
 Our relationships, our professional life, our mental and spiritual health.
 If we are not mindful of them, we’ll fail to see the signals early on.
 And because of our mindlessness, those problems may eventually get to the point where we are left with harsh consequences and difficult decisions to make.

 What Does It Mean To Be Mindful And Live In The Present Moment

 Have you ever paid attention to what is usually going on in your head most of the time?
 Give it some thought.
-Where do your thoughts usually wander most of your everyday life?
+Where do your thoughts usually wander most of the day?

 You might notice that the majority of your thoughts usually gravitate either towards what happened in the past (even if that’s just a few moments ago) or towards what will happen in the future (even if it’s just a few minutes ahead of the present moment).

-This is how we miss out on the present moment.
+This is how we miss out on the actual present moment.

 Even at this very moment as you are reading this guide right now, in the back of your mind your subconscious thoughts might be wandering around what you’ll do later on today, or you might be letting something that has already happened occupy your mind and influence your moods in the present moment.

 When we think about it on a deeper level, the past has already gone.
 Technically, the past is not there anymore except in our minds.

 It’s mostly us repeating the same events, pictures, sounds, and feelings from the past over and over again in our heads.
 That is the reason why the past seems to affect our present so much.

 On the other hand, the reality of the future is that it has NOT happened yet, except in our minds.
 In our heads, we keep making all kinds of assumptions regarding what might happen.